HikingCarrot7/privee-mvp/README.md

   Resident ID must be passed as a query parameter.

-- **Get Invitation History in Excel Format:** Using the capabilities of `Content Negotiation` in the Jakarta RESTful Web Services specification, it is possible to request the invitation history of a resident in Excel format.
+- **Get Invitation History in Excel Format:** Using the capabilities of `Content Negotiation` in the `Jakarta RESTful Web Services` specification, it is possible to request the invitations history of a resident in Excel format.
 To do this, specify the header `Accept: application/vnd.ms-excel`.

   > GET {{PAYARA_HOST}}/api/invitations?residentId=:residentId

-  > Due to issues described in detail in the [Possible Improvements and Problems](#possible-improvements-and-problems) section, accessing this route in production is not possible.
+  > Due to issues described in detail in the [Possible Improvements and Problems](#possible-improvements-and-problems)
+  > section, accessing this route in production is not possible.

 - **Get Invitation by ID:** This endpoint can only be used by residents.

   > GET {{PAYARA_HOST}}/api/invitations/:invitationId

 - **Create Invitation:** This endpoint can only be used by a resident.
+Required fields
-Required fields are: `expirationDate`, `guestName`, `guestEmail`, and `vehiclePlane`.
+  are: `expirationDate`, `guestName`, `guestEmail`, and `vehiclePlane`.

   > POST {{PAYARA_HOST}}/api/invitations/:invitationId

 - **Validate Invitation:** This endpoint can only be used by gatekeepers.
 When an invitation is validated, its status changes to `VALIDATED`.

   > POST {{PAYARA_HOST}}/api/invitations/validate/:token?gatekeeperId=:gatekeeperId